-- Students may wear a maximum of one small studded earring in each ear lobe. - No other piercings are allowed. - With the exception of a watch no other jewellery is allowed. - Make-up (including nail varnish) must not be worn by students in Years 7-9.
-Discrete make-up is acceptable for older students.
-Long, false nails are not permitted.
+- Students may wear a maximum of one small studded earring in each ear lobe - No other piercings or retainers are allowed - With the exception of a watch no other jewellery is allowed. - Make-up (including nail varnish) must not be worn by students in Years 7, 8 or - 9.
+Discrete make-up is acceptable for older students (clear/neutral nail varnish only).
+Long, false nails or eyelashes are not permitted.

-- 12 - Outer coats should be plain, one colour, and preferably dark. - Plain scarves may be worn to and from school. - Garments worn under shirts/blouses must be plain white. - Any variations in uniform appropriate to different faiths should be black. - Hairstyles deemed inappropriate for school will not be permitted.
+- - Outer coats should be plain, one colour, and preferably dark.
+Denim jackets and hoodies are not permitted - Plain scarves may be worn to and from school - Garments worn under shirts/blouses must be plain white - Any variations in uniform appropriate to different faiths should be black - Students may follow the uniform rules appropriate to the gender with which they identify - Hairstyles deemed inappropriate for school will not be permitted.
+Any hair colouring should be in natural shades only